Methods of Data Collection – Guide with Tips

 So what are the different methods of data collection you can use in your dissertation?

 When choosing a dissertation method of data collection, there are certain elements you would need to keep in mind including the chosen topic, the established research aim and objectives, formulated research questions, and time and monetary limitations.

-Due to the fact that the dissertation requires specific results and information, the primary research strategy is chosen to gather the required information and formulate results according to the research questions.
+Because the dissertation requires specific results and information, the primary research strategy is chosen to gather the required information and formulate results according to the research questions.
 There are various methods for conducting primary research:

 Interviews are a flexible type of research.
-There are three types of interviews depending on the extent to which they are structured – structured interviews, semi-structured interviews, and informal/unstructured interviews.
+There are three types of interviews, depending on the extent to which they are structured – structured interviews, semi-structured interviews, and informal/unstructured interviews.

 Not sure whether you should use primary or secondary research for your dissertation?
 Here is an article that provides all the information you need to decide whether you should choose primary or secondary research.

 The researcher prepares a survey that consists of questions relating to the topic of research.
 These survey questions can be either open or close-ended.

 Close-ended questions require the participant to choose from the multiple choices provided.
 If you are conducting a survey, you may decide not to meet the respondents due to financial or time constraints because surveys can be filled online or over a telephonic session.